0xpix/Hei-DataHub/dev-docs/index.md

 # Hei-DataHub Developer Documentation

+!!! tip "🎓 New Learning Guide Available!"
+    **Want to understand how to build Hei-DataHub from scratch?** Check out our new [**Step-by-Step Learning Guide**](learn/README.md) — a comprehensive tutorial that teaches you the TUI, architecture, and how every piece works.
+Perfect for new contributors!

 !!! warning "Developer Documentation Site"
     **You are viewing the developer documentation.** This site is for contributors, maintainers, and integrators.
     Looking for user documentation? → [**User Manual**](https://0xpix.github.io/Hei-DataHub)